CBT for Panic Attacks

 It happened again.
 One minute you were trying to fall asleep, and the next thing you knew, you were sitting up straight in your bed struggling to catch your breath.
-You started to pace, opened up a window, lay down, and sat back up again, but nothing seemed to help.
+You started to pace around, opened a window, lay down and sat back up again, but nothing seemed to help.
 As your heart pounded rapidly, your anxiety grew to the point that you wondered if this was the end for you.
 About 20 minutes later, however, you were still alive and able to see the incident for what it really was: another panic attack.

-Panic attacks are very frightening when they occur, and although they are not usually physically harmful, some people report feeling like they are going to die when they are in the throes of a panic attack.
-As a result, some sufferers are afraid to leave the house out of fear that an attack might strike in public.
+Panic attacks are very frightening when they occur, and although they are not usually physically harmful, some people feel they might die when they are in the throes of an attack.
+Many people find CBT for panic attacks to be an effective treatment option.

 Your therapist will help you replace negative thought patterns with more balanced ones that are less likely to trigger panic attacks.

 Much of its success as a treatment for panic attacks lies in the fact that cognitive behavioural therapy teaches people useful thought management skills that can be applied to the situations they encounter in daily life.
 Your therapist can also suggest breathing techniques and other coping mechanisms that can alleviate the symptoms when a panic attack does strike.